uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 ### Objects

-Let's return to our (yet) imaginary task application.
+Let's return to our imaginary (as of now) task application.
 A task will probably be something more than just a string.
 For example it might contain an ID, a title and a description.
 We could again store these in constants: